 Overview

 March 2-12, 2025 ~ 11-Day “In the Footsteps of Jesus” Tour of Israel and OPTIONAL 3-Day Jordan Extension.
-Hosted by Dennis & Linda Gingerich (OPEN – Details and Registration Link below)
+Hosted by Dennis & Linda Gingerich (CLOSED – Details below)

-Spring 2028 ~ 11-Day “In the Footsteps of Jesus” Tour of Israel with Egypt Extension
+Spring 2028 ~ 11-Day “In the Footsteps of Jesus” Tour of Israel with 3-Day Greece Extension

 Spring 2029 ~ 11-Day “In the Footsteps of Jesus” Tour of Israel with Jordan or Rome Extension